Arthurbdt/discrete-optimization/knapsack/README.md

 ## 2. Optimization methods

 ### 1. Greedy algorithm
+A first approach to solve the knapsack problem is to implement a greedy algorithm.
+There is no guarantee that the algorithm will reach the optimal solution but it can be used to established a baseline that can then be improved with more sophisticated methods.

+The greedy algorithm implemented in the repository has the following steps:
+- Items are sorted in ascending by value density (i.e. items with the most value per unit of weight come first).
+- User adds items to the knapsack by following the order defined in the previous step.
+- The algorithm ends when no remaining item can fit in the knapsack.

 ### 2. Branch and bound

 #### 2.1.
 Breadth first search
 #### 2.2.
 Depth first search

+<a id="run-the-code"></a>

+## 3. Running the code
+*Coming soon*